-Lenders tend to be very specific about what they allow.
-Breaking the rules can have very harsh – not to mention expensive – consequences.
-Having said that, if you’re honest about your plans, many will consider requests on a case-by-case basis (though usually subject to additional fees).
+Some lenders can be very specific about what they allow, and breaking their rules can have very harsh – not to mention expensive – consequences.
+Having said that, if you’re honest about your plans, many mortgage providers will consider requests on a case-by-case basis (though this might be subject to additional fees).

 Generally speaking, short term lets aren’t a problem.
 If you plan to rent out the property for longer periods then you may need to switch mortgages.
 This is why it’s so important to check with your lender early on, and discuss your plans with them.